Central Districts cricket team

 The Central Stags, formerly known as Central Districts, are a first-class cricket team based in central New Zealand.
 They are the men's representative side of the Central Districts Cricket Association.
-They compete in the Plunket Shield first-class competition, The Ford Trophy domestic one-day competition and the Men's Super Smash Twenty20 competition.
+They compete in the Plunket Shield first-class competition, The Ford Trophy domestic one-day competition and are the current champions of the Men's Super Smash Twenty20 competition.
 They are one of six teams that make up New Zealand Cricket.
 They were the fifth of the current teams to compete in the Plunket Shield, which they entered for the first time in the 1950/51 season.

 History

-Central Districts comprises eight District associations: Hawke's Bay, Horowhenua-Kapiti, Manawatu, Taranaki, Wairarapa and Wanganui in the North Island, and Marlborough and Nelson in the South Island.
+Central Districts comprises eight District associations: Hawke's Bay, Horowhenua-Kapiti, Manawatu, Taranaki, Wairarapa and Whanganui in the North Island, and Marlborough and Nelson in the South Island.
 Previously, many players from these regions competed for Wellington.
 More than a century before the eventual founding of the Central Districts Cricket Association, the first fully recorded cricket match in New Zealand was played in what is now one of its districts, in Nelson, a men's match in March 1844.

 Between October 2016 and February 2019, the team set a new Central Districts record for the number of consecutive first-class matches without a defeat, with 21.
 The previous Central Stags record in the Plunket Shield was 12, while the New Zealand record for most consecutive domestic first-class matches without a loss is 24, set by Wellington (now known as the Wellington Firebirds) between 1984/85 and 1986/87.

+Captain Tom Bruce holds the record for the highest individual first-class score for the Central Stags with an innings of 345 in the Plunket Shield against Auckland Cricket in March 2025.
+It also became the third highest first-class score in New Zealand Domestic cricket history, and highest since Bert Sutcliffe in 1952 who is the only player to have scored more runs in a Domestic first-class innings in New Zealand.

+Bruce's triple century contributed to a team total of 700/5 declared, the team's record first-class total.

-Retired top order batsman Peter Ingram holds the record for the highest individual first-class score for the Central Stags with an innings of 247 in 2008/09, and also scored their second highest individual score with 245 not out in 2009/10.
+The previous first-class record for the Stags was held by retired top order batsman Peter Ingram with an innings of 247 in 2008/09.
+Ingram also scored the team's third highest individual score with 245 not out in 2009/10.

-The New Zealand T20 all wickets partnership record is also held by Peter Ingram, having put on 201 for the first wicket with Jamie How at Pukekura Park in 2011/12 against Wellington.
+The New Zealand Domestic T20 all wickets partnership record is held by Ingram with Jamie How, the pair having put on 201 for the first wicket at Pukekura Park in 2011/12, against Wellington.

-How and Jeet Raval share the New Zealand Domestic List A partnership record of 321, set against Northern Districts at Seddon Park in 2012/13, a match in which How became the first player to score a Ford Trophy double century, reaching his hundred in 49 balls and breaking the record that was held by retired Canterbury batsman Peter Fulton.
+How and Jeet Raval share the New Zealand Domestic List A partnership record of 321, set against Northern Districts at Seddon Park in 2012/13, a match in which How became the first player to score a Ford Trophy double century, reaching his hundred in 49 balls and breaking the competition record that had been held by retired Canterbury batsman Peter Fulton.